confluentinc/ksql/docs/overview/apache-kafka-primer.md

 of time that can be tracked.
 These aren’t discussed here, but they’re useful to [learn about](../../../concepts/time-and-windows-in-ksqldb-queries/#time-semantics) nonetheless.

-The _topic_ and _partition_ describe which larger collection of events this event belongs to, and the _offset_ describes its exact position within that larger collection (more on that below).
+The _topic_ and _partition_ describe which larger collection and subset of events this particular event belongs to, and the _offset_ describes its exact position within that larger collection (more on that below).

 Finally, the _headers_ carry arbitrary, user-supplied metadata about the record.